IBM/pytorch-on-watson-studio/README.md

 ### 3. Create the notebook

-From the project dashboard view, select the `Add to project` drop-down menu and click on `Notebook`.
+From the project dashboard view, select the `Add to project` tab and click on the `Notebook` button.

 ![](doc/source/images/studio-create-notebook.png)

 Use the `From URL` tab to create our notebook.

 * Give your notebook a name and select your desired runtime.
-In this case, select the `Default Python 3.5 Free` option.
+In this case, select the `Default Python 3.6 Free` option.

 * For URL, enter the following URL for the notebook stored in our GitHub repository: